wayneIBM/vpc-on-classic/hello-world-vpc.md

 ```
 {:screen}

-Save the `Address` in a variable so we can use it later:
+Save the ID of the Floating IP and the `Address` in a variable so we can use it later:

 ```
+floating_ip="b9d1cc1f-67db-40e3-81de-9228465170a5"
 address=169.61.181.53
 ```
 {: pre}

-## Step 9: Add a rule to the default security group for SSH.
+## Step 10: Add a rule to the default security group for SSH.
-{: #step-9-add-a-rule-to-the-default-security-grop-for-ssh}
+{: #step-10-add-a-rule-to-the-default-security-grop-for-ssh}

 Find the security group for the VPC: